 When you hold your baby, she smells your scent, feels your warm body and hears your pumping heart.
 All of these remind her of the good old days back inside your belly.
 She feels safe and protected.

-It might take a while for the baby’s brain to understand that she can be separate from her mom and sleep safely on her own.
+It might take a while for the baby’s brain to grasp the concept that she is a separate person from her mother and that she can sleep safely on her own.

 Understanding this survival instinct of your child is important so that you can provide her with empathy, love and nurturing to help her develop into a secure and independent little being.
 However, this does not mean that until that time, you have to hold your baby every time she sleeps.